-This installation procedure assumes you are installing from CD-ROM.
-If the Diskeeper software was downloaded from the Web, double-click the executable file in the directory into which it was downloaded and go directly to step 3.

-- 1. Insert the Diskeeper CD-ROM into the appropriate drive on your computer. - 2.
-The Windows AutoPlay feature automatically displays a screen that allows you to install Diskeeper Administrator or choose from an assortment of Trialware versions of Diskeeper Corporation products.

-If you have disabled the AutoPlay feature, simply double-click the Setup.exe file in the root-level folder on the CD-ROM and follow the instructions displayed.
+Follow these steps to install Diskeeper Administrator:

-- 3. Click Next when the welcome message appears. - 4.
-After you have read and accepted the license agreement, click Next to continue. - 5.
+- 1. Navigate to and double-click the Diskeeper Administrator installation package you downloaded.
+This will start the installation wizard. - 2.
+Click Next when the welcome message appears. - 3.
+After you have read and accepted the license agreement, click Next to continue. - 4.
 You can choose a different disk volume or directory for the installation.
-Click Change and navigate to the location where you want the files for Diskeeper Administrator installed. - 6.
+Click Change and navigate to the location where you want the files for Diskeeper Administrator installed. - 5.
 After making any desired changes to the file destinations, click Next to accept your changes.
-If any directory you specified does not exist, a new directory will be created. - 7.
-If Internet Explorer 4.01 or higher is not installed on your computer, another installation program is started and a package of necessary components is installed on your computer.
-Microsoft Management Console (MMC), which is the interface for Diskeeper Administrator, requires these components.
-These components are a small subset of Internet Explorer-not the complete Internet Explorer product.
-Installing these components (hhupd.exe, 50comupd.exe, and wintdist.exe) will not affect your current web browser.
-Note that you must restart your computer after installing Diskeeper Administrator if these components are installed. - 8.
-If the MMC is not installed on your computer, the MMC Setup program is started automatically.
-After the MMC files are installed, the Diskeeper Administrator Setup program resumes. - 9.
-After the Diskeeper Administrator files have been copied to your system, you may be presented with the opportunity to register Diskeeper Administrator online. - 10.
-You can immediately start Diskeeper Administrator by clicking Finish. - 11.
+If any directory you specified does not exist, a new directory will be created.

+- 6. After the Diskeeper Administrator files have been copied to your system, you may be presented with the opportunity to register Diskeeper Administrator online. - 7.
+You can immediately start Diskeeper Administrator by clicking Finish. - 8.
 To run Diskeeper Administrator, click the Windows Start button, select Programs, and then Diskeeper Administrator.